-How do I request Prior Authorization for drugs through US Script?
+How do I request prior authorization for drugs?

-The following contact numbers to US Script are broken out by product.
-You may also contact US Script directly for turnaround concerns.
+The following contact numbers are broken out by product.
+You may also contact US Script directly for turn-around concerns.

 All claims are processed by Argus.
 All prior authorizations are worked by US Script Pharmacists.